Kano River

 The Kano River (狩野川, Kano-gawa) is an A class river in Shizuoka Prefecture of central Japan.
 It is 46 km long and has a watershed of 853 sqkm.

 The Kano River originates from Mount Amagi in central Izu Peninsula and follows a generally northern path into Suruga Bay at Numazu.
 The Izu Peninsula is characterized by heavy rainfall, and the Kano River has a steep gradient with rapid flow and is prone to flooding.
-During Typhoon Ida in September 1958, the river caused heavy damage to towns along its banks, resulting in 1269 deaths.
+During Typhoon Ida in September 1958, the river caused heavy damage to towns along its banks, resulting in 1,269 deaths.
 15 km upriver from the river's mouth at Numazu, a flood diversion canal has been constructed to divert flood water into Suruga Bay.
 The canal is 2.9 km in length with 200 m and 850 m long sets of triple tunnels.

-The Jōren Falls, one of Japan's Top 100 Waterfalls is located in the upper reaches of the Kano River.
+The Jōren Falls, one of Japan's Top 100 Waterfalls with its 25-meter drop, is located in Yugashima district of Izu city, in the upper reaches of the Kano River.